fiattt/genesis/tools/keys/readme.md

 - Generate a valid EOS keypair
 - Validate an existing EOS keypair

-This tool is experimental and downloadble binaries are not yet available.
+This tool is experimental and downloadable binaries are not yet available.

 ## Status
 - MacOS - Tested, Functional